garypotato/ticket-booking-app/README.md

 # train-ticket booking application
 What I want to do in this app is simple but informative.
 This website is based on mobile-first design so the font-size:pencil2: will change according to different screen width.
-Users can still use PC brower but some functions will not working well.
+Users can still use PC brower but some functions will be not working well.
 However, I am happy with that because I focus on user experiense:ghost:.
 :point_right: https://main.d22uf4v566qg8b.amplifyapp.com/
 ##  About this app
 ![](https://img.shields.io/badge/Build-React-green)